 This auditor's report relates to the financial report and remuneration report of Medical Therapies Limited (the company) for the year ended 30 June 2008 included on Medical Therapies Limited web site.
 The company's directors are responsible for the integrity of the Medical Therapies Limited web site.
 We have not been engaged to report on the integrity of this web site.
 The auditor's report refers only to the financial report and remuneration report named above.
 It does not provide an opinion on any other information which may have been hyperlinked to/from these statements or the remuneration report.
-If users of this report are concerned with the inherent risks arising from electronic data communications they are advised to refer to the hard copy of the audited financial report and remuneration report to confirm the information included in the audited financial report and remuneration report to confirm the information included in the audited financial report and remuneration.
+If users of this report are concerned with the inherent risks arising from electronic data communications they are advised to refer to the hard copy of the audited financial report and remuneration report to confirm the information included in the audited financial report and remuneration report presented on this web site.